-- We recorded 33 shootings in 2019, with 12 subjects hit by gunfire, resulting in 1 death. - The increase (24%) in Aggravated Batteries this year is correlated with our shootings. - Gun possession by males (under the age of 22) has become a cultural issue.
+- We recorded 33 shootings in 2019, with 12 subjects hit by gunfire, resulting in 1 death. - The increase (24%) in Aggravated Batteries this year is correlated with our shootings. - Gun possession by young males has become a cultural issue.

 Robbery in 2019